 We also know there have been cases in the past where someone sitting in a treestand has had their hunt unexpectedly interrupted by a bunch of deer dogs running through the area.

 Then there are the trespassing issues.
 We humans know where all the property lines are.
 We know not to cross them or pursue deer onto them.
 But the dogs don't know that.
+They do not know the difference between private and public land.

 Trespassing is one of the biggest cons cited by sportsmen opposed to the idea.
 In fact, some states who have ended dog hunting have done so primarily because of complaints about trespassing.
+It is a valid claim.
+It is not fair to property owners if someone's dogs trespass on private property, potentially scaring all the deer away.
+Just imagine sitting on stand and having your chance at a big buck ruined by someone's wayward dog hunt.

 A last drawback boils down to public perception.
 Most people seem fine with using dogs to hunt upland birds, waterfowl or small game animals.
 But many non-hunters are completely shocked to hear about hunters using dogs to run deer past hunters, and the tactic has a negative connotation in the non-hunting public's eye as a result.